phoenix-dataplane/phoenix/README.md

 The key features of Phoenix include:

-**Modular Plugin Systems**: Phoenix provides an engine abstraction which, as the modular unit, can be developed, dynamically load, scheduled, and even be live upgraded with minimal disruption to user applications.
+**Modular Plugin System**: Phoenix provides an engine abstraction which, as the modular unit, can be developed, dynamically load, scheduled, and even be live upgraded with minimal disruption to user applications.

 **High-performance Networking**: Phoenix offers managed access to networking devices while exposing a user-friendly API.